VA Disability for Hashimoto’s Disease: Burn Pit Exposure

 Agent Orange, Hypothyroidism, and Hashimoto’s Disease

 In 2021, the National Defense Authorization Act added hypothyroidism, and two other conditions, to the list of presumptive conditions for which VA grants service connection for veterans who were exposed to Agent Orange during their service.
-Specifically, in order to be eligible for presumptive service connection for hypothyroidism, the veteran needs to have served in one of the following locations during the specified time frames:
+Specifically, in order to be eligible for presumptive service connection for hypothyroidism, the veteran needs to have active military, naval, air, or space service in the following locations and time periods:

 Essentially, the addition of hypothyroidism to the list means that veterans do not have to prove a medical nexus between their condition and their military service.